 - A signed offer letter from a new employer.

-- Completion of your current quarter’s deliverables.
+- Completion of the current quarter’s primary deliverables.

 How Do You Write a Resignation Letter?